 Additional information regarding the allocation process can be found in the HealthShare NSW Business Process Module One, Section 7.
 If you wish to obtain a copy of the Business Process document, please email HealthShare NSW or access the NSW JMO Recruitment eCompendium.

 In order to ensure the integrity of the recruitment process, employers need to ensure that preliminary offers of employment are made according to the offer dates.
 In previous years, some offers were made before the dates agreed, and in some instances this resulted in applicants withdrawing from interviews in other specialties/positions which have later interview/offer dates.

 From time to time, applicants applying for positions advertised during the JMO Recruitment Campaign advise the Ministry that they had been made verbal offers.
 Please note that all preliminary offers must be made to applicants by email via the JMO eRecruit system.
 The Ministry and HealthShare NSW will be advising applicants who enquire about verbal offers that they should ensure that they have been sent preliminary offers by email before making decisions.

-Please refer to the Recruitment and Selection policy for further information on the job offer process.
+Please refer to the Recruitment and Selection of Junior Medical Officer in the NSW Health Service policy directive for further information on the job offer process.

 Pay determinations and remunerations

 Information on salary classification/grading is contained in the Health Professional and Medical Salaries (State) Award.